Ecdar/j-Ecdar/README.md

 This is a model checking engine for ECDAR (Environment for Compositional Design and Analysis of Real Time Systems) written in Java, using JNI for linking with the UCDD library.

-In order to run you need to compile the native module.
+In order to run you need to clone the protobuf submodule and compile the native module.
 See section Building JCDD.
 The resulting (jar and so/dll/dylib) files should be places in the "lib/" folder.

+To clone the protobuf submodule, run the following command or run the subModulesUpdate gradle task:

+``git submodule update --init --recursive``

 ## Building JCDD